graphcore/poptorch/docs/user_guide/intro.rst

 =============

 An equivalent training loop executing the model on the IPU with PopTorch is shown below.
-The :py:class:`~poptorch.DataLoader` is used to efficiently load data batches on the IPU.
-PopTorch follows the data batching semantics of PopART.
+The :py:class:`~poptorch.DataLoader` class is used to efficiently load data batches on the IPU.
+PopTorch follows the data batching semantics of `PopART <https://docs.graphcore.ai/projects/popart-user-guide/>`__.
 By default, this means you will just pass in data of the normal batch size.
 However, there are a number of options provided in PopTorch which will enable more efficient data loading.
 See :numref:`efficient_data_batching` for more information.